The Standard Model Of Particle Physics

-Questions are great! because they have always helped us to understand everything that we know today .
+Questions are great! because they have always helped us to understand everything that we know today.
 I have seen that kids happen to ask the best questions.
-Most of the time it is these very simple questions that really make us think deep.
-And let me give you an example about what sort of question i’m talking about.
+Most of the time it is these very simple questions that really make us think deeply.
+And let me give you an example of what sort of question I’m talking about.

-- Why is it that we can move our hands so freely in the air but when try to put one hand through the other it claps.
-Now obviously it might not seem to be great deal of question to many, but it did made me think for a while, because you could really go deep to answer this.
+- Why is it that we can move our hands so freely in the air but when to try to put one hand through the other it claps.
+Now obviously it might not seem to be a great deal of questions to many, but it did make me think for a while because you could really go deep to answer this.

 - why does fire glow the way it does and not like anything else? and what exactly is fire?